One of the most frequent problems encountered in the home is damp, which can lead to mould.

 Causes of condensation may be due to:

-- Excess Humidity – for example, pans do not have lids on when cooking and drying washing inside the property without adequate ventilation
+- Excess humidity – for example, pans do not have lids on when cooking and drying washing inside the property without adequate ventilation

 - Ventilation – for example, windows are not opened, trickle vents are closed, extractor fans are not used, furniture is placed too close to external walls